 You may choose to omit those ingredients to convert to a Vegetarian Dish if desired.
 It’s one the MOST amazing Southern Louisiana Creole Dishes.

-Interestingly enough it’s not the way we cook our recipe for Creole Tomatoes and Okra that give it its name, It’s actually the ingredients.
-Creole Tomatoes are one of the most sought-after tomatoes in South Louisiana in the month of June.
-The tomatoes are grown on well-known farms… Often folks wait for those first crates of vine-ripened Creole tomatoes to arrive at the Farmers Market and buy them by the box.
+Interestingly enough, it’s not the way we cook our recipe for Creole Tomatoes and Okra that give it its name; It’s the ingredients.
+Creole Tomatoes are one of the most sought-after tomatoes in South Louisiana in June.
+The plants are grown on well-known farms.
+Often folks wait for those first crates of vine-ripened Creole tomatoes to arrive at the Farmers Market and buy them by the box.
 Creole tomatoes range in size from medium to almost small pumpkin sized.

-If there ever was a tomato plant that could be considered Royalty the Creole Tomato Plant would be the Royal Family of the tomato plant Species… Louisiana loves this wonderful Heirloom Tomato Plant so much it was adopted as their “State Vegetable plant” FYI shortly thereafter the Sweet Potato was named Louisiana’s “State Vegetable” to keep the peace between the Louisiana Farmers and Sweet Potato growers.
+If there ever were a tomato plant that could be considered Royalty, the Creole Tomato Plant would be the Royal Family of the tomato plant Species.
+Louisiana loves this incredible Heirloom Tomato Plant so much it was adopted as their “State Vegetable plant” FYI shortly after that the Sweet Potato was named Louisiana’s “State Vegetable” to keep the peace between the Louisiana Farmers and Sweet Potato growers.

 - 1 tablespoon fresh garlic minced

 - 1 cup cooked Andouille sausage finely chopped

 - 4 Cups fresh okra washed trimmed and cut into pieces